 Naples

-For many years I held a fear about going to Naples.
-Driving to Amalfi, I would make sure I selected a route that we not take me through or near Naples.
-Not sure what I thought would happen!
-And, although we have not driven in Naples, after a couple of visits, I find this to be one of the most colourest and exciting cities in Italy.
+I must admit that for a number of years I held a fear about going to Naples.
+On drives to Amalfi I would make sure I selected a route that we not take me through Naples.
+Now, in looking back at that foolishness, I am not sure what I thought would happen!

 Yes, it has its crime and we remember walking down a busy street with our camers around our necks and one of the police pointed to their eye and then our camera.
 The message: watch your camera.
 So I would take normal caution, stay in the main areas but enjoy the city.